-A varient on EPROM is an OTP-EPROM (one-time-programmable) which the same device packaged in a windowless package at much lower cost.
+A variant on EPROM is an OTP-EPROM (one-time-programmable) which the same device packaged in a windowless package at much lower cost.

-• Electrically reprogrammable floating gate devices.
-Again charge is stored on the gate, but electrical techniques used for programming can be applied for erasing.
-Used widely in personal organisers and (Flash) memory cards and in most modern PAL devices.
-Often, erase of individual bits is impossible: only block erase is supported.
+• Electrically reprogrammable floating gate devices: EAPROM or EAROM.
+Again charge is stored on the gate, but electrical techniques used for programming can be applied for erasing in large blocks.
+Used widely in personal organisers and memory cards and in most modern PAL devices.
+Today, Intel's Flash memory is the most widely used EAROM and we tend to call it simply 'Flash'.

 Mask programmed ROMs of several megabytes may cost sub 50 pence each in quantities of tens of thousands.
 Flash memory may be more than 100 times more expensive.
 The choice of which technology to use depends on the number of units that are going to be made and the expected number of reprogramming cycles required.
-There is always a testing problem with one time programmable devices!